- What does the Investment Readiness Program fund?

 What do expert service providers do?

 Expert service providers offer a range of resources, expertise and coaching that align with the needs of social purpose organizations as they progress from idea and profit.
 Expert service providers can help with many different things, like business ideation, drafting a business plan, preparing for procurement, or finding new audiences.
 Through the IRP, the Government of Canada has funded several organizations across Canada to get ready to act as expert service providers to help social purpose organizations.
 In most cases, IRP funding will be used to purchase the services of an expert service provider, whether from the Government of Canada’s IRP list, or not.

 What are the amounts of funding available?

 Social purpose organizations were able to request between $10,000 and $100,000.
 Please note there is limited funding available.
 Applications requesting more or less than the permissible amount will not be considered.

 CFC held two rounds of IRP funding, the second of which closed on October 9th, 2020.
 There will be no more rounds of funding.

 CFC and the community foundation network are one of five national organizations delivering the Government of Canada’s IRP funding.
 To learn more about other Readiness Support Partners’ funding programs and application periods, please visit their websites.
 You can also visit the IRP website at www.irp-ppi.ca.

 When can I expect to be notified of the results?

-Social purpose organizations who apply to the second IRP deadline of October 9th 2020 can expect to receive their results by December 24th 2020.
+Social purpose organizations who apply to the second IRP deadline of October 9th 2020 can expect to receive their results early in the new year.